Eric Ulrich: New York City Buildings Commissioner/senior advisor to Eric Adams

 On January 5, 2022, Ulrich was named as Senior Advisor to the Mayor by New York City Mayor Eric Adams.
 On May 3, 2022, Ulrich was appointed as commissioner of the NYC Department of Buildings.
-On November 3, 2022, Ulrich resigned from his position as commissioner of the Buildings Department.

 Legal troubles

 On November 1, 2022, investigators working for the Manhattan district attorney seized Ulrich's phone pursuant to a search warrant.
+On November 3, 2022, Ulrich resigned from his position as commissioner of the Buildings Department.

 On August 3, 2023, the New York Daily News reported that Ulrich had been charged, in a sealed indictment, on corruption charges.
 On September 13, 2023, Ulrich was arrested on 16 felony corruption charges; he pleaded not guilty.
-He resigned in the midst of the investigations into the Eric Adams administration.
+Also charged were the brothers Anthony and Joseph Livreri, owners of a pizzeria, as well as Michael Mazzio, a tow-truck business owner.
+The indictment accuses the business owners of buying favors from Ulrich both before and after his appointment to the Adams administration.
+Ulrich allegedly used bribe money to make wagers in legal and illegal gaming establishments.

+Anthony and Joseph Liveri plead guilty to charges in 2026, admitting to handing Ulrich $4,000 in an envelope to get rid of a city Building Department vacate order on a Brooklyn bakery.

+As of 24 September 2026 Ulrich awaits trial.
+According to reporter Greg B. Smith, he has requested a bench trial.

 Personal life

 Ulrich married Yadira Moran on November 20, 2009.
 Eric and Yadira Ulrich had a daughter in 2012.

-As of September 2023, Ulrich is reportedly dating Rhonda Binda, an employee of Mayor Eric Adams's administration.
+As of September 2023, Ulrich was reportedly dating Rhonda Binda, another employee in Mayor Eric Adams's administration.